walidelnozahy/cloud/docs/quick-start.md

 deploy prod
 ```

 This will publish to a completely seperate instance.
-You may continue developing using `cloud start` without affecting `prod`, but anytime you want to copy the entire `prod` instance (including data) into your own personal development instance, just run:
+You may continue developing using `cloud` without affecting `prod`, but anytime you want to copy the entire `prod` instance (including data) into your own personal development instance, just run:

 ```
 clone [service_name]/prod